s6juncheng/s6juncheng.github.io/_pages/about.md

 I'm a researcher interested in machine learning for biomedicine.
 I did my PhD at the Technical University of Munich (TUM) with [Julien Gagneur](https://www.in.tum.de/gagneurlab/home/) on computational biology.
 I was also a visiting student with [Anshul Kundaje](https://sites.google.com/site/anshulkundaje/Home).
-As a master student, I worked with [Christoph Dieterich](http://dieterichlab.org/) on circRNAs and [Maria von Korff Schmising](https://www.mpipz.mpg.de/von_korff) on flowering time control.
+As a master student, I worked with [Christoph Dieterich](http://dieterichlab.org/) on circRNAs in Ageing and [Maria von Korff Schmising](https://www.mpipz.mpg.de/von_korff) on circadian clock of flowering time control.
 Currently I'm a research scientist at NEC labs.

 Email: s6juncheng [at] gmail [dot] com